Dante C. Rohr

 Areas of Practice

-Dante concentrates his practice in complex litigation, with an emphasis on the defense of professionals, including attorneys, accountants, architects and engineers, and directors and officers, insurance coverage and bad faith litigation, commercial litigation, and intellectual property matters.
-In addition to his work at the trial level, Dante has significant experience in the appellate court level in New Jersey and Pennsylvania, as well as in the Court of Appeals for the Third and Sixth Circuits.
+Dante concentrates his practice in complex litigation, with an emphasis on the defense of professionals, including lawyers, accountants, architects and engineers, insurance brokers, real estate professionals and directors and officers in matters pertaining to malpractice, negligence and fraud.
+Dante also has extensive experience with insurance coverage and bad faith litigation, commercial litigation, and intellectual property matters.
+A trial attorney for over 20 years, Dante has litigated hundreds of cases in the state and federal courts of Florida, New Jersey and Pennsylvania, and has tried cases to verdict in all three states.

-Dante is registered to practice before the U.S. Patent and Trademark Office, and his practice includes all aspects of intellectual property law including federal and state litigation, appeals, patent and trademark prosecution, licensing and client counseling.
+Dante is registered to practice before the U.S. Patent and Trademark Office, and his practice includes Federal and state litigation involving patents, copyright, trademarks and trade secrets.
 Dante has represented many clients in intellectual property actions including claims for misappropriation of trade secrets and trademark infringement, and has represented clients in Federal and State Courts and before the Trademark Trial and Appeals Board.

 Dante also has significant admiralty and maritime law experience.
 As a member of the Maritime Litigation Practice Group, he has experience defending Jones Act claims, defending port facilities with regard to personal injury and property damage claims, maritime construction claims including pier and bulkhead collapses, cargo claims, vessel damage claims and limitation of liability actions.